Luxshan2000/Local-File-MCP-Server/README.md

 - "Insert this code at line 15 in main.py"
 - "Delete lines 5-10 from test.txt"
 - "Append this log entry to debug.log"
+- "Copy config.json to backup/config_backup.json"
+- "Read all .py files in the src/ directory at once"
+- "Create these 5 files with their content in one operation"
+- "Find all .js files containing 'console.log' in the project"
+- "Delete all temporary .tmp files in the workspace"

 ## Security